CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 head(gene_expression)
 boxplot(log10(gene_expression+1),names=c("EE1","EE2","EE3","WT1","WT2","WT3"),col=c("red", "red","red","blue", "blue","blue"))
 </pre>
 The boxplot below gives an overview of expression of fpkm values of different genes across different samples.
-We have log transformed the values to visualise it better and added 1 `gene_expression+1` to avoid errors if the fpkm values are 0.
+We have log10 transformed the values to visualise it better and added 1 `gene_expression+1` to avoid errors if the fpkm values are 0.

 <img src="fpkm_box_plot.png"> </a><br>